kunhwiko/concepts/systems/Kubernetes/4-network.md

 LoadBalancer
    a) Mostly used with managed cloud services and might spin up resources (e.g. Network Load Balancers) for a cost.
    b) Sets up clusterIPs / node ports and are a great means to get external traffic inbound (load balancers are superset of node ports).
-   c) Assigns a fixed external IP to the service
+   c) Assigns a fixed external IP to the service.
    d) Additional references: https://www.ibm.com/cloud/blog/kubernetes-ingress

 Limitations of NodePorts